 It is also rumored that the walls of the Brahma temple are painted red to embark the dedications to the dead.
 Hope these stories got you curious so go ahead book your tickets and don’t miss one the best places to visit in Pushkar.
 Mobile phones & cameras are not allowed inside, and have to be kept outside in locker rooms or better leave them in car/cab if you’ve got one!

-Pushkar is also famous for its divine lake as myths suggest that Saraswati cursed the Gujar caste that their ashes have to be dispersed in the lake to be liberated.
+Another top thing to do in Pushkar is the holy lake.
+Pushkar has known for its divine lake all over in India and also abroad.
+The myths suggest that Saraswati cursed the Gujar caste that their ashes have to be dispersed in the lake to be liberated.
 The lake also holds morning and evening prayers which is remarkable to attend.
 If possible, do include evening aarti (prayers) on the trip, it will remind you of the one that takes places at the Ganges.
 The lake is a huge pilgrimage site which also contains as many as 52 Bathing Ghats where pilgrims take the sacred bath.

-Pushkar is surrounded by deep desert and another must thing to do from the iconic town to have a jibe of the desert and local culture.
+Pushkar is surrounded by deep desert and sand dunes.
+Therefore it is top thing to do in Pushkar to have a jibe of the desert and local culture.
 Two options are available for safari – A camel carriage and secondly through a Jeep.
-We opted for a camel safari as we felt it was more associated with the place which certainly turned out to be stupendous!!
+We opted for a camel safari as we felt it was more associated with the place which certainly turned out to be stupendous.

 The camel safari takes us through a round of the desert and also stops in somewhere in the middle of the desert.
 In the mid of the desert, local vendors perform some dance and music activities, local sellers try to sell in-house material and short camel safaris are also available there.